sahilpreet6/soundwave-music-player/docs/architecture/adr-03-database.md

 ## Context

-The app needs to store playlists, song metadata, recently played songs, and user playback preferences such as shuffle and repeat.
+The app needs to store playlists, song metadata, recently played songs, and playback preferences such as shuffle and repeat.

 The team considered whether to use a remote backend or local storage.